unleashit/npm-library/packages/pagination/readme.md

 [![npm (scoped)](https://img.shields.io/npm/v/@unleashit/pagination.svg)](https://www.npmjs.com/package/@unleashit/pagination)
 [![npm bundle size](https://img.shields.io/bundlephobia/minzip/@unleashit/pagination.svg)](https://bundlephobia.com/result?p=@unleashit/pagination)

 Responsive pagination component for React.
 Just give it a total number of items and the current offset.
-It then calls a handler with new offset as needed.
+It then calls a handler with the new offset as needed.

 ![pagination component](https://github.com/unleashit/npm-library/raw/master/packages/pagination/pagination.png)

+## Features

+- Lightweight UI component.
+Doesn't care about data, caching or state.
+Send it the total items and current offset, and it renders the correct interface.
+- Responsive, with a container query to show the right amount of pages
+- Gracefully supports unlimited pages
+- Automatically hides next/prev buttons when not needed
+- Customizable labels
+- Default CSS or fully customizable
+- CSS module support can override internal styles with a custom module

 ### Install